Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Left regular bands, hyperplane arrangements, oriented matroids and generalizations

-A \emph{left regular band} is a semigroup $B$ satisfying the identities $x^2=x$ and $xyx=xy$.
+\nomenclature[L, 01]{$B$}{left regular band} A \emph{left regular band} is a semigroup $B$ satisfying the identities $x^2=x$ and $xyx=xy$.
 More generally, a semigroup is called a \emph{band} if all its elements are idempotent.
 By a \emph{left regular band monoid} , we mean a left regular band with identity.
 Left regular band monoids have also been studied by Lawvere in the context of topos theory under the name \emph{graphic monoids} ~\cite{graphic1,moregraphic,Lawvere}.
-If $B$ is a left regular band, then $B^1$ denotes the monoid obtained by adjoining an external identity element to $B$ (even if it already had one).
-Notice that $B^1$ is a left regular band whenever $B$ is one.
+If $B$ is a left regular band, then $B^1$ denotes the monoid obtained by adjoining an external identity element to $B$ (even if it already had an identity).
+Notice that if $B$ is a left regular band, then so is $B^1$.

-In this section we review some basic facts about left regular bands and provide a miscellany of examples coming from combinatorics and topology.